The Herb Innovation Center

 • Option 1 – Early track: Present a research project idea (i.e., no data, results or conclusions yet).
 Present a compelling research project idea, focusing on its conceptual framework without delving into data or conclusions.

-• Option 2 – Late track: Present research that includes results and conclusions.
-Utilize data from previous or ongoing class projects to compete in this track.
+• Option 2 – Late track: Present research you have conducted that includes results and conclusions.

 What do I need to do?
+Submit a two-slide PowerPoint for your presentation and give your 3-Minute presentation during the competition - that's it!
 Go to THInC's 3M/5M page for comprehensive rules, examples, and registration details.

 We look forward to your participation and the innovative ideas you bring forth.
 Together, let's elevate the graduate research landscape on our campus!

 The Herb Innovation Center (THInC) serves as a comprehensive resource hub for graduate students, offering multifaceted support to facilitate their engagement in research endeavors.
-THInC's commitment extends from the inception of research ideas to the realization of impactful projects.
+THInC is dedicated to guiding students from the initial stages of developing research ideas to the successful execution of impactful projects.
+Read below to see how we've helped current and past JHCOE graduate students, how we can help you, and why you should engage in research as a graduate student.

 • Developing Research Ideas: THInC provides invaluable assistance in developing research ideas.
 Through workshops, seminars, and one-on-one consultations, graduate students receive guidance in refining their concepts, identifying research gaps, and formulating compelling research questions.
 Additionally, THInC facilitates brainstorming sessions and collaborative forums where students can exchange ideas, fostering an environment conducive to innovative exploration.